The picture shows a handshake.

 “A green lease is a sustainability-oriented tenancy agreement.
 Through its special provisions, which may be flanked by the requirements of any existing certification of the property, it encourages the tenant to use the property as sustainably as possible and the landlord to manage the property as sustainably as possible.”

-Source: ZIA Zentraler Immobilien Ausschuss e.V., “GREEN LEASE 2.0 - From the Green Lease to the ESG Lease, February 2024 Issue
+Source: ZIA Zentraler Immobilien Ausschuss e.V., “GREEN LEASE 2.0 - From the Green Lease to the ESG Lease, February 2024 edition

-The summary by the German Property Federation (ZIA) aptly describes the aim of a green lease as the synergy between the tenant’s sustainable use of the property and the landlord’s sustainable management – thereby creating measurable added value for both parties.
+The summary from the German Property Federation (ZIA) aptly describes the goal of a green lease as the synergy of sustainable use of the property by the tenant and sustainable management by the landlord, thereby creating quantifiable added value for both parties.

-To ensure the long-term quality of our property portfolio, Deka Immobilien regards the widespread use of ‘green’ lease clauses as an integral part of its asset management activities.
-To this end, Deka Immobilien has developed provisions that align with our overarching sustainability strategy whilst also aiming to ensure a higher standard of quality for our tenants within our buildings.
+To safeguard the quality of our real estate portfolio in the long term, we at Deka Immobilien see the broad implementation of green lease clauses as an integral part of our asset management activities.
+To this end, we have developed regulations that fit our overarching sustainability strategy and are aimed at ensuring a higher-quality experience for the tenants in our buildings.

-Only by working together can we achieve our goals – to preserve our livelihoods and economic foundations and to protect the climate, for the sake of future generations as well.
+To achieve our goals we need to work together – to preserve our livelihood and economic survival, and to protect the climate for generations to come.

 Key SDG goals supported by “green leases”